komailbutt/Credit-card-analytics-Dashboard/README.md

 ## ✅ Summary
 This project demonstrates:
 - Structuring and loading raw CSV data into PostgreSQL
+- Using additional CSV files to test **real-time refresh** in Power BI
 - Applying DAX in Power BI for transformations and KPIs
 - Designing an interactive dashboard for weekly & YTD monitoring
 - Extracting actionable business insights for stakeholders